ShobanaVaishnavi/bio-generator-app/README.md

 ### Purpose

-This project was created as a learning exercise to practice web development and Flask.
+This project was created as a learning exercise to practice the basics of web development and Flask.
 Additionally, it is part of an **internship assessment** I received from **WolfPack**, which I worked on to demonstrate my ability to develop a simple, functional web application.
 The goal was to understand how to create a basic Flask web app with form handling, template rendering, and validations.

 ## Features